The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 8. Save the file to `/etc/udev/rules.d/` as `99-joystick.rules`.

 ## Input Remapper profiles
 I can't vouch that these files will work on another machine, even if you have the exact same input device - I've never tried.
-Even if they don't work, you may find it useful to inspect them to inform your choices when setting up your own device profiles.
+If they don't work, you might still find it useful to inspect them to inform your choices when setting up your own device profiles.
 Remember that they depend on a modified fork of Input Remapper (in my other repo) that spawns 3 virtual gamepads instead of the usual 1.

 These `.json` files live in the respective folder for each device in `/home/<username>/.config/input-remapper-2/presets/`